Understanding the neural computations supporting visual perception

 Prospective students

 The lab is actively recruiting!
-Brown students interested in conducting research in the lab are encouraged to email Prof. Serre with a copy of their course transcripts and CV.
-Expectations are that students would have taken an intro to CS sequence, at least one course in machine learning, computer vision and/or deep learning.
-Prospective Ph.D. students can apply to the graduate programs in cognitive science, computer science and neuroscience.
-Prospective postdoc applicants should email Prof. Serre directly.
+Brown undergrad and MSc students interested in conducting research in the lab are encouraged to email Prof. Serre with a copy of their course transcript and resume/CV.
+Students are expected to have taken a CS intro sequence and at least one course in machine learning, computer vision, and/or deep learning.

 Funding

-Our work is currently supported by ONR (N00014-24-1-2026), NSF (EAR-1925481), DARPA (D19AC00015), and the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).
+Our work is currently supported by ONR (N00014-24-1-2026), NSF ( IIS-2402875 and EAR-1925481) and the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).